lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 didn't try, or weren't able to go through the 'science' thrown at them.
 In case you are missing out, please read the
 [basic principle](https://en.wikipedia.org/wiki/Homeopathic_dilutions) of
 homeopathy.
-Same thing.
+Same case.
 Many of us claim its the real thing, without actually knowing how and why, just because we were somehow 'convinced' of its sciency-ness.